-This three-session series is designed to provide a framework for youth work based on research and best/promising practices.
-The course emphasizes understanding youth and their development; including adolescent brain development, positive youth development, youth culture and generational differences.
+This three-session workshop series is designed to provide a framework for youth work based on research and best/promising practices.
+The workshop emphasizes understanding youth and their development; including adolescent brain development, positive youth development, youth culture and generational differences.
 During course sessions, participants will learn new concepts and strategies and practice how to apply these in their work with youth.

 This series aligns with core knowledge and competencies for youth work professionals that have been developed by the National Afterschool Association (NAA) and the Ohio Afterschool Network (OAN).